Cnily03/ctf-bot/README.md

 pip install -r requirements.txt
 ```

-Make file `token` at root dir, which contains your Discord Bot Token.
+Make file `token` at root directory, which contains your Discord Bot Token.

 Then start the program.

 ```bash
 python .
 ```

+## Configure

+Edit `config.yml` at the root directory.

 ## Development